Saturday, March 31, 2012

 • Sign Language- kids will work with a partner using these sheets to help and try to guess the words

-• Secret Code Spelling- each letter is worth its place in the alphabet (a=1, b=2, c=3, etc.) and kids will work to spell out their words in numbers, then switch with a partner and decode (I use this site from the brilliant Beth Newingham)
+• Secret Code Spelling- each letter is worth its place in the alphabet (a=1, b=2, c=3, etc.) and kids will work to spell out their words in numbers, then switch with a partner and decode (This is available as a freebie HERE.)

 • Scrabble Tiles- I post more info about this center HERE.